What help can you get if you can’t pay your important bills and debts?

 When there isn’t enough money to pay for everything, you have to make choices.

-Paying your rent/mortgage, car finance, food, clothes and heating may leave little or nothing for unsecured loans, credit cards and catalogues.
+Paying your rent/mortgage, car finance, food, clothes and heating may leave little or nothing for unsecured loans, credit cards or catalogues.
 This may sound alarming, but non-priority creditors know that they are bottom of the list and that priority bills have to be paid in full.

 Try this online budgeting tool from National Debtline.
 Even if your income or expenses are changing, this will still help: